sriram-2502/safe_control_density/examples/racing/density_mpc/README.md

 # Racing Density MPC-CDF Example

 This example studies density-constrained model predictive control for a racing vehicle on a closed track with moving obstacle cars.
-The setup follows the structure of the `mpccbf_test.py` example from the car-racing reference code: the ego vehicle tracks a desired speed on an L-shaped track while avoiding two scripted moving cars.
-The main difference is that the CBF safety constraint is replaced by a density/CDF-style safety condition.
+The ego vehicle tracks a desired speed on an L-shaped track while avoiding two scripted moving cars using a MPC-CDF safety condition (discrete time control density function constraint in a discrete MPC setting).
+The track layout is inspired by: https://github.com/HybridRobotics/car-racing

 ## Problem Formulation